PLP-Database-Design/wk-7a-Ngendo044/README.md

 (4, 'Keyboard', 102, 'Jane Smith'),
 (5, 'Mouse', 102, 'Jane Smith'),
 (6, 'Phone', 103, 'Emily Clark');
--- Select To retrieve the New Product Table
+-- Select To retrieve the New Product Table that meets 1NF if need be.
 SELECT * FROM NewProductTable;